Venezuela rebuffs Obama, repeats case against U.S. 'spy'

 Obama's comments about Tracy, and others questioning socialist leader Nicolas Maduro's democratic credentials after last month's disputed presidential vote, have infuriated the government and revived accusations of "imperialist meddling."

 Late on Saturday, Maduro's government issued a formal protest note.
-In a remark reminiscent of his mentor and late Venezuelan president Hugo Chavez's tirades against U.S. leaders, Maduro even labelled Obama "the grand chief of devils."
+In a remark reminiscent of his mentor and late Venezuelan president Hugo Chavez's tirades against U.S. leaders, Maduro even labeled Obama "the grand chief of devils".

 The Tracy case is a crucial test of Maduro's intentions towards a country that remains the main export market for the OPEC member's oil despite years of political hostility.